 There’s certainly a lot of confusion online surrounding AUM and Audiobus 3 and the differences between them, with plenty of iOS musicians trying to work out which app is best for their workflow.
 But while there is definitely an overlap in capabilities between the two apps, they are ultimately very different beasts with different strengths.

-The original Audiobus app cemented its reputation as an essential tool for iOS musicians way back in 2012 - before Inter-App Audio or AUv3 - when it became the first way to connect audio apps together.
-So, for example you could load a synth app and record it into a DAW, which hadn't been possible prior to the release of Audiobus.
+The original Audiobus app cemented its reputation as an essential tool for iOS musicians way back in 2012 – before Inter-App Audio or AUv3 – when it became the first way to connect audio apps together.
+So, for example you could load a synth app and record it into a DAW, which hadn’t been previously been possible.
+This was a total game changer for iOS producers, as it meant that their devices were no longer full of unconnected apps.
 Audiobus 3 essentially still serves this same purpose of routing the audio from one iOS app to another but the app has been expanded to include a whole range of additional features such as MIDI routing, a built in mixer, and the ability to host AUv3 and IAA compatible apps rather than only Audiobus compatible apps like Audiobus 2.

-AUM on the other hand, while it’s more than capable of routing audio from one app to another, is essentially a mixer and is intended to be a place to bring together your IAA and AUv3 music apps rather than as link between an instrument app and a host.
-While AUM has a record function, it's not like a DAW, there's no arrange window so you can't record and edit tracks.
+AUM on the other hand is an audio mixer app, so while it’s more than capable of routing audio from one app to another, it’s intended to be a place to bring together your IAA and AUv3 music apps rather than as link between an instrument app and a host.
+While AUM has a record function, it’s not like a DAW, there’s no arrange window or timeline so you can’t record and edit tracks.
 Instead, any audio that you do record is simply saved as an audio file that you can then open and edit inside Audioshare, another Kymatica app.
-So while recording may not be its forte, AUM is perfectly suited for live performance - just scour the internet and you’ll see that AUM is a firm favourite with musicians using their iPads to facilitate live jamming sessions with apps and hardware.
+So while recording may not be its forte, AUM is perfectly suited for live performance – just scour the internet and you’ll see that AUM is a firm favourite with musicians using their iPads to facilitate live jamming sessions with apps and hardware.

 There’s a load of other features as well that add an extra creative dimension to AUM.
 For example, the file player lets you load in audio and loop it and AUM’s routing options make it possible to set up things like effects sends and feedback loops.